olivif/olivif.github.io/_posts/2017-06-13-run-length-encoder.markdown

 Now, pop quiz.
 Is RLE a lossy or lossless algorithm?
 Only counts if you do it without google.

-Next up, we'll look at a slightly more sophisticated encoding algorithm, though not by much.
+Next up, we'll pick a different encoding algorithm.